 Home

-Redefining Neuromorphic Computing...
+The RESPITE project: Redefining Neuromorphic Computing...

 Computing with light using integrated optics has seen huge progress over the last 3-4 years in multiple fields, such as neuromorphic computing, quantum computing and on-chip data storage.
 This has created a vast ecosystem that relies on high-speed reconfigurations of nanophotonic circuits (such as their use as synapses or routing applications) and ultrafast yet high-resolution, low-power photodetection.
 Currently, it is impossible to combine all these functionalities into an integrated platform that fits onto a single chip.

-In RESPITE, by utilizing our newly invented superconducting Joule switches as neurons, multi-level phase change memory elements as synaptic weights, and superconducting single-photon detector arrays as retina, we will demonstrate a novel platform which combines vision and cognition on a single chip.
+In the RESPITE project, by utilizing our newly invented superconducting Joule switches as neurons, multi-level phase change memory elements as synaptic weights, and superconducting single-photon detector arrays as retina, we will demonstrate a novel platform which combines vision and cognition on a single chip.
 This new platform will allow in-sensor neuromorphic computing with unprecedented performance levels.
 The platform will have attoJoule switching power consumption, sub-nanosecond latency, and high compactness (3000 neurons and >100K synapses on <5 mm2).
 Unlike other superconducting neuromorphic technologies, our new platform will be scalable, easy to fabricate, and compatible with low-cost cryostats, high-Tc superconductors, quantum applications, and on-chip learning architectures – making it a game changer for a wide range of users and disciplines.

 ...By Combining Some of These Technologies...